skaschimer/blueprints/README.md

-# Azure Course Blueprints
+# Azure Training Maps

 ## Overview
-The Course Blueprint is a comprehensive visual guide to the Azure ecosystem, integrating all the resources, tools, structures, and connections covered in the course into one inclusive diagram.
+The Training Map is a comprehensive visual guide to the Azure ecosystem, integrating all the resources, tools, structures, and connections covered in the course into one inclusive diagram.
 It enables students to map out and understand the elements they've studied, providing a clear picture of their place within the larger Azure ecosystem.
 It serves as a 1:1 representation of all the topics officially covered in the instructor-led training.

 ## Links
 Each icon in the blueprint has a hyperlink to the pertinent document in the learning path on Learn.